Intermountain Division OEC Module of the Senior Program

 - Then, mail your check with $45.00 registration fee to Debra Wright 103 S 725 W Blackfoot Id 83221 to reserve your place.
 Make check out to IMD OEC.

 - Determine who on your patrol serves as your patrol’s Senior Training Coordinator for OEC skills —this patroller (an OEC IT or OEC instructor who is OEC senior level is required) will work with you to plan and coordinate the training activities you will engage in to prepare for the Senior OEC evaluation, and sign off on your checkoffs.
 Please send your trainers name to Debra Wright.

 - Download, review and plan for the completion of the OEC Senior Skills Performance Checkoff. (see “Links & Forms” below).

 - Complete and submit Written Scenario Exercises (this involves writing essay answers to two scenario problems described in Appendix G of The Ski Patroller’s Manual).

 - Write and submit a new senior-level OEC scenario.
 A “how to” guide to scenario content, a sample senior-level scenario, the scenario scoring matrix, and the senior-level OEC scenario blank form, are provided below under “Links & Forms.”

 - Participate as the leader in a minimum of 4 senior-level OEC practice scenarios.
 (Completion is documented on the bottom of the OEC senior Skills Performance Check-Off Form).

 - You are responsible for bringing a patient with you to your Evaluation.
 Your patient must be an experienced patroller.
-You will need to provide your patient’s name and contact information by Feb.
-9, 2018.
+Please provide your patient’s name and contact information by Feb.
+1, 2019.